JoshWilbur/DEPi/Monitor/README.md

 # System Monitor Project
 Name: Joshua Wilbur

 This project contains code to run a system monitor for a Linux-based computer.
-Due to time and course restrictions, the values are currently mocked.
-I intend to add code for real values soon as this will be used to monitor my cluster.
+More to come...

 # Operating Instructions
 TBD